erose1337/languageplay/readme.md

     - currently only supports python

 The syntax is very flexible and customizable.
-The only example (or even existing) code is for the Interpreter unit test:
+The only example (or even existing) code is for the Interpreter unit test.
+Consequently it was written more to stress edge cases then read well.
+Each space separates a program.
+Some programs print something, other programs ultimately return a value:

 ```
 "define takeitfurther \'Ok now I am REALLY happy! :D\'\n" +